 Traditional IRA withdrawals can be used for a variety of purposes in retirement.
-Among households in which either the head of household or spouse was retired, 43 percent reported using traditional IRA withdrawals to pay for living expenses (Figure 26).
-Thirty-nine percent of retired households that took traditional IRA withdrawals in tax year

-2016 reinvested or saved at least some of the withdrawal amount into another account.
-Eighteen percent reported using their withdrawals for home purchase, repair, or remodeling; and 11 percent reported using their withdrawals for healthcare expenses.
-Five percent used their withdrawals for emergencies.
+Among households in which either the head of household or spouse was retired, 44 percent reported using traditional IRA withdrawals to pay for living expenses (Figure 26).
+Forty percent of retired households that took traditional IRA withdrawals in tax year 2018 reinvested or saved at least some of the withdrawal amount into another account.51 Thirteen percent reported using their withdrawals for home purchase, repair, or remodeling; and 6 percent reported using their withdrawals for healthcare expenses.
+Four percent used their withdrawals for emergencies.
+Nonretired traditional IRA-owning households that reported taking withdrawals in tax year 2018 had different uses for the funds.
+These households were less likely to indicate using some or all of the money for living expenses (17 percent) and were more than six times as likely to indicate they used the funds for emergencies (27 percent) as retired households.

-Traditional IRA Withdrawals Often Are Used to Pay for Living Expenses
+Traditional IRA Withdrawals Among Retirees Often Are Used to Pay for Living Expenses

-Percentage of withdrawing traditional IRA-owning households in which either the head of household or spouse is retired, 2017
+Percentage of withdrawing traditional IRA-owning households by retirement status, 2019